Embassy Summer FAQ

 How much spending money should my student bring?

 This very much depends on the age, school and interests of the student.
 Full board and the lessons are provided, so they don’t necessarily need to bring any funds other than the damage deposit.
 However, it is recommended that the students bring some funds for optional excursions (see Activities section), souvenirs and/or refreshments.

 Where can my student store their valuables?

-Most Embassy Summer residences have secure, lockable bedrooms where it is normal practice to leave belongings.
-In centres without lockable bedrooms students may request access to the centre safe, which is kept in the centre office.
+Most residences have secure, lockable bedrooms where it is normal practice to leave belongings.
+In centres without lockable bedrooms students may request access to the safe, which is kept in the centre office.
 Parents and students should be aware that there are cash limits on safes in the U.K., so it is not always possible to accept large sums of pocket money.

 Can my student be taken from an Embassy Summer centre by a parent, guardian, relative or friend?

 Yes, this is possible.
 However, Embassy Summer requires prior notice, written parental consent and details of the person/s taking the student off-site.
 Centres will not allow students off-site without the completion of the above and the presentation of ID.